8 Easiest CAD Software for Beginners in 2025

 • Free/Paid: Free (open-source)

-• Ease of Installation: Desktop installation required
+• Ease of Installation: Desktop-based

-• Interface: Modular and customizable
+• Interface: Modular and adjustable

-• Features: Parametric 3D modeling, ideal for engineering projects
+• Features: Parametric 3D modelling

 • Compatibility: Supports STEP, IGES, STL, and more